Udemy, Coursera, and Udacity…want to give it a try to any of these online learning platforms?

 Whether you’re inclined to learn new skills online, fill your knowledge gap or advance your career with online courses, these platforms offer you thousands of courses in all ranges.

-Still, these learning platforms vary from each other in many ways such as cost, content quality, certification value and others.
+Still, these learning platforms vary from each other in many ways such as cost, content quality, certification value, and others.

-So, In this Udemy vs. Coursera vs. Udacity comparison, we’ll compare and contrast them in-depth, to see which of them best meets your need if you want to learn and pursue a course online.
+So, In this Udemy vs. Coursera vs. Udacity comparison, we’ll compare and contrast them in-depth, to see which of them best meets your needs if you want to learn and pursue a course online.

 In case you don’t want to read the entire article, you may take a look at the summary box below.